Xu-Jingyi/AlgebraicMR/readme.md

 Our algebraic machine reasoning framework is not only able to select the correct answer from a given answer set, but also able to generate the correct answer with only the question matrix given.
 Experiments on the I-RAVEN dataset yield an overall 93.2% accuracy, which significantly outperforms the current state-of-the-art accuracy of 77.0% and exceeds human performance at 84.4% accuracy.

+(This code is jointly contributed, in alphabetical order, by Saket Chandra, Zhangsheng Lai, Yufei Wu, and Jingyi Xu.
+For queries on technical aspects of algebraic machine reasoning, please contact the corresponding author, Kai Fong Ernest Chong.)

 ## 0. Illustration